Outplacement Is a Service for Laid-Off Employees

 Outplacement is a rapidly growing component of a severance agreement that is intended to help employees find work following a layoff or job loss.
 The services are contracted for by the employer who is laying off employees.
 People can pay for outplacement themselves, but it is a bonus when provided by an employer as part of a severance agreement.

 Whether outplacement is effective in helping employees find jobs more quickly can depend on specific circumstances.

 Outplacement normally consists of individual or group career counseling and advising.
-Since many laid-off employees can be unfamiliar with current job searching techniques if they haven't sought employment in a long time, training in job searching is provided.
+Since many laid-off employees can be unfamiliar with current job searching techniques if they haven't sought employment for a long time, training in job searching is also provided.